 It revolves around a trio of young roommates in a low-rent apartment complex.
 Finn (Matt O’Leary) is a starving-artist painter, who moonlights miserably as the complex’s superintendent to make ends meet.
-His responsible girlfriend Callie (Danielle Panabaker) is an aspiring writer.
-And Jasper (George Finn) is a shifty layabout with a gambling problem.
+His responsible girlfriend Callie (Danielle Panabaker) is an aspiring writer, and Jasper (George Finn) is a shifty layabout with a gambling problem.
 They share a congenial but impoverished existence, but their fortunes change dramatically when the old man in the apartment across the courtyard disappears.
 When they go to his apartment to check on him, they find a huge, mysterious-looking camera pointed at their apartment across the way, and a wall covered with Polaroids of the three of them, all shot from the same angle through their living-room window.
-But this isn’t just creepy voyeurism: to their surprise, they learn that the camera has been taking a picture every day, exactly one day into the future…and what they see starts to inspire, and eventually control, them.
+But this isn’t just creepy voyeurism: to their surprise, they learn that the camera has been taking a picture every day, exactly one—and what they see starts to inspire, and eventually control, them.

-The film’s opening minutes are unimpressive: its spare interiors, tiny cast, and limited scope betray its economic limitations.
+The film’s opening minutes are unimpressive; spare interiors, a tiny cast, and a limited scope betray its economic limitations.
 A handful of awkward early line deliveries make it look like this might be a clumsy, second-rate affair.
 But it recovers from these missteps quickly once the simple SFnal premise is discovered, decrypted, and explored.
-Soon enough the material improves, the cast rallies to it, and the film becomes surprisingly gripping.
+Soon enough, the material improves, the cast rallies to it, and the film becomes surprisingly gripping.